-Statutory fees and fines are recognised as revenue when the service has been provided, or the payment is received.
+Statutory fees and fines are recognised as revenue when the service has been provided, the payment is received or when the penalty has been applied, whichever occurs first.

 Other revenue is recorded when the payment is due, the value of the payment is notified, or the payment is received, whichever occurs first.